i-doit/knowledge-base/docs/en/use-cases/ip-adress-management.md

 IPv4 versus IPv6
 ----------------

-Presumably, IPv6 is not widely spread in most company LANs, but nevertheless i-doit provides the basic elements for a documentation of IPv6 networks.
+Presumably, IPv6 is not widely spread in most company LANs, but nevertheless i-doitvides the basic elements for a documentation of IPv6 networks.
 Similar to the procedure with IPv4 you define networks and assign IP addresses.
 Only the **Address allocation** is different (SLAAC, DHCPv6, etc.).
 Moreover, you can specify the range of validity (global, linklocal etc.).
 Both attributes belong to the **Host address** category.

 WLAN
 ----